VirgilSecurity/virgil-sdk-x/docs/swift/guides/virgil-card/revoking-global-card.md

 - Load Alice's **Virgil Key** from the secure storage provided by default
 - Load Alice's Virgil Card from **Virgil Services**
-- Initiate the Card's identity verification process
+- Initiate the Card identity verification process
-- Confirm the Card's identity using a **confirmation code**
+- Confirm the Card identity using a **confirmation code**
 - Revoke the Global Virgil Card from Virgil Services

 ```swift